Non-reversible stationary states for majority voter and Ising dynamics on trees: The majority voter model

 \begin{proposition} We have $M(p)=\frac32p-\frac32p^2+p^3$, which is increasing in $p$. \end{proposition}

-\begin{proof} It is straightforward to work out that \begin{enumerate} \item $M$ must be a cubic polynomial in $p$, \item $M(0)=0$, $M(\frac12)=\frac12$, and $M(1)=1$, \item $M'(0)=\frac32$, \end{enumerate} which uniquely identifies $M$ as being the asserted polynomial.
-To see that $M'(0)=\frac32$, observe that $M'(0)$ equals the number of coins times the probability that turning a single coin changes the majority vote.
+\begin{proof} It is straightforward to work out that \begin{enumerate} \item $M$ must be a cubic polynomial in $p$, \item $M(0)=0$, $M(\frac12)=\frac12$, and $M(1)=1$, \item $M'(0)=\frac32$, \end{enumerate} which uniquely identifies $M$ as being the asserted polynomial. {To see that $M(1/2)=1/2$, we remark that when $p=1/2$, turning over a coin with probability $p$ has the same effect (in distribution) as resampling it independently (for $p\ne 1/2$, these two operations give a different result).
+Therefore, all three coins are independently resampled, and the new majority is independent from the original one.} To see that $M'(0)=\frac32$, observe that $M'(0)$ equals the number of coins times the probability that turning a single coin changes the majority vote.
 The latter probability equals $\frac12$ in the case of three coins. \end{proof}

 \begin{lemma} For any $n\geq 0$, we have

 \end{lemma}

 \begin{proof} The proof is---in broad strokes---the same as the proof of Lemma~\ref{lemma:int_1}.
 The integrals appear in the same way; it is only the change in integrand that we must justify here.
 Note first that